GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

     └── prj-p-secrets
 ```

+Specific to this repository, it will also create organization and environment level Cloud Key Management Service (KMS) keyrings on this step.

 #### Monitoring

 Under the environment folder, a project is created per environment (`development`, `non-production`, and `production`), which is intended to be used as a [Cloud Monitoring workspace](https://cloud.google.com/monitoring/workspaces) for all projects in that environment.